rileyKippes/mern/README.md

 MERN Stack Webserver by Riley Harlan Kippes

+This site is going to be a writing site, allowing users to write and share stories.

-Features include being able to register, log in, log out, and view your personal account.
+Current features include being able to register, log in, log out, and view your personal account.
 You can also chat on the chat box, and send direct messages to each other.
 There's also an engine displacement calculator that uses 1-way data binding.
+As for stories, you can post and read stories, they are limited to a single page though.

 Being pretty was not a concern, function was.